bl0nd/sve/contributing-guides/style-guide.md

 As for using templates to check if prequisite config options are satisfied, the regex depends on its type. valid prerequisite types are shown below:

-* vulnerable explicit: The config option must be explicitly set for it to be in a vulnerable state.
+* **vulnerable explicit**: The config option must be explicitly set for it to be in a vulnerable state.
-* vulnerable default:  The config option is implicitly set to a vulnerable state.
+* **vulnerable default**:  The config option is implicitly set to a vulnerable state.
-* normal explicit:     The config option must be explicitly set for it to be in a safe state.
+* **normal explicit**:     The config option must be explicitly set for it to be in a safe state.
-* normal default:      The config option is implicitly set to a safe state.
+* **normal default**:      The config option is implicitly set to a safe state.

 But isn't `vulnerable explicit` the same thing as `normal default`?
 And `vulnerable default` the same as `normal explicit`?
 Logically, they are.
 However, the reason for the distinction is that sve's regex processing is very simple.
 If the regex type has `explicit` in the name, sve will only say the vulnerable config option exists if the regex provided has a match.
 Likewise, if the regex type has `default` in the name, sve will say the option exists only if there's no match.